Slow Cooker Barbecue Meatball Subs

 - 1 teaspoon black pepper

-- In a medium bowl, whisk the tomato sauce, honey, vinegar, tomato paste, Worcestershire, garlic powder, onion, liquid smoke if using, and salt and pepper to taste together until well combined.
+- In a medium bowl, whisk the tomato sauce, honey, vinegar, tomato paste, Worcestershire, garlic powder, onion, and salt and pepper to taste together until well combined.
 Set aside.

 - Spray the inside of your slow cooker with cooking spray.

 - Place the ground turkey, grated onion, garlic, bread crumbs, milk, egg, salt and pepper in a large bowl.
 Crumble gently together with your hands until combined, being careful not to overwork the meat.